What causes fibrosis?

 This repair system uses collagen a bit like scaffolding.
 It supports an area that is being repaired.
 In a healthy liver, once the repair is complete, the collagen is removed.

-If you have hepatitis (inflammation), your liver is constantly told to keep on doing more repairs.
+If someone has hepatitis (inflammation), the liver is constantly told to keep on doing more repairs.
 The collagen is not removed.
 Instead, more and more keeps being added.
 This causes scars.

-Even with fibrosis your liver can carry on with all its usual jobs.
-So you might have no symptoms, or they might be very mild.
+Even with fibrosis the liver can carry on with all its usual jobs.
+So many people have no symptoms, or they might be very mild.

 But over time the scar tissue can start to replace healthy cells.
-This makes it harder and harder for your liver to carry on working properly.
+This makes it harder and harder for the liver to carry on working properly.

-The tough scars can start to pull your liver out of shape.
-They also make it hard for blood to pass through your liver in the way it needs to.
+The tough scars can start to pull the liver out of shape.
+They also make it hard for blood to pass through the liver in the way it needs to.

 If fibrosis is not stopped it can lead to cirrhosis